stepanataccolade/docsv2/sources/ci/languages/scala.md

 #### Using sbt
-If you are using sbt to test,you can include your custom sbt command in the `ci` section woth any options you want:
+If you are using sbt to test,you can include your custom sbt command in the `ci` section with any options you want:

 ```
 build: